 Proper Lithium Battery Charge Maintenance

-- Prevent battery from falling below 20% charge
+• Prevent the battery from falling below 20% charge

 Happy Batteries = Happy Van Life

 Campervan batteries can be finicky things!
-Charge them too much or letting them discharge too low can have adverse affects on their lifespan and their ability to power your electronic devices.
+Charging them too much or letting them discharge too low can adversely affect their lifespan and ability to power their electronic devices.

-But by learning the basics in proper battery maintenance and charging principles, we can keep our batteries healthy, happy, and with as prolonged a life as possible.
+But by learning the basics of proper battery maintenance and charging principles, we can keep our batteries healthy, happy, and with as prolonged a life as possible.

-And with properly functioning batteries, we’re able to travel longer to explore more of this beautiful planet!
+And with adequately functioning batteries, we can travel longer to explore more of this beautiful planet!